bjornharrtell/extjs/docs/guides/command_reference/README.md

 Once an application has been deployed, it becomes publicly accessible.

 ### Options
   * `--version-tag`, `-v` - The version tag to deploy

+### Syntax

+    sencha io deploy [options] [appName] \
+                               [versionTag] \
+                               [username] \
+                               [password] \
+                               [teamName]

 ## sencha io list-apps

 Lists all Applications which are accessible by this Developer (in the current Team context).

-If the Developer is a member of multiple teams, they may have to switch Team contexts to see all of the Applications they have access to.
+If the Developer is a member of multiple teams, they may have to switch Team contexts to see all of the Applications to which they have access.

+### Syntax

+    sencha io list-apps [username] \
+                        [password] \
+                        [teamName]

 ## sencha io list-groups

-Lists all the Authentication Groups which this Developer currently has access to.
+Lists all the Authentication Groups to which this Developer currently has access.

-If the Developer is a member of multiple teams, they may have to switch Team contexts to see all of the Authentication Groups they have access to.
+If the Developer is a member of multiple teams, they may have to switch Team contexts to see all of the Authentication Groups to which they have access.

+### Syntax

+    sencha io list-groups [username] \
+                          [password]

 ## sencha io list-versions

 Lists all of the currently uploaded versions of an Application in the system.

+### Syntax

+    sencha io list-versions [appName] \
+                            [username] \
+                            [password] \
+                            [teamName]

 ## sencha io set-group-auth

 Sets an Authentication Group's configuration.

 Acceptible values for Authentication Method are senchaio (which is on by default), facebook, and twitter.

 In order to use facebook or twitter, Application Keys and Secrets must be obtained for you application with those services, and then be provided as the final parameters of this command.

 ### Options
   * `--auth-method`, `-au` - The auth method to set